To present professional, thought-provoking, and adventurous live theater to our community.

 Here's a nice tribute to Dee Dee that was published in the Bozeman Daily Chronicle.

-We are proud to dedicate our 2018-19 Season to Dee Dee's memory.
-She will inspire us and all we do for the next year and for many years to come.
+We were proud to dedicate our 2018-19 Season to Dee Dee's memory.
+She will inspire us and all we do for years to come.
 Thank you, Dee Dee.

 Tonya Andrews (Featured Player)

 Tonya Andrews received her MFA from the University of Arkansas and studied Shakespeare at Kingston University in London.
 After graduating, Tonya headed west to Montana, where she received an Artist-in-Residence grant from the Montana Arts Council to create and teach an arts education program for children and adults.